UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 > #### "Teaching my friends actually freed up time for me to work on my own projects that had been sitting there collecting dust for so long."

-####

 #### So why teach your mates how to code?

 * You can move forward with your own projects as you can use them as example tasks.

-* You can work on your own projects, the ones that you always neglected due to "lack of time."
+* You can work on your own projects, the ones that you always neglected due to 'lack of time'.

 * You can learn a lot of new stuff on-the-go, get a better overview of what you already know and learn how to organize your existing knowledge

 * You can help people improve their skills and get better at the technologies that I know.